 I ate only the foods my body could digest, or could digest the best.
 Many of those were on the low Fodmaps list.
 This list was short, but enabled me to reduce inflammation in the gut.

 Then I looked into Candida and improved my digestion as much as I could using a herbal remedy.
 This produced much less bloating and abdominal pain, and I found I could slowly introduce and tolerate other foods.

 4) Reducing Reactivity

 I followed my theory that my body had become very reactive and sensitive to everything.
 So I decided to work on bringing down levels of reactivity.
 I was living in such a perpetual state of stress that I didn’t even feel it.
-I started by taking 10-20 minutes a day to switch off completely and I gradually became less reactive.
+By taking 10-20 minutes a day to switch off completely (no TV, muic, reading or anything) I gradually became less reactive.

 I used different techniques including NLP and energy work to release some of the emotional charge behind some specific IBS triggers.